sheisacreative/quack-quotes/README.md

 ## Colaborations

 This is the first project I am starting to build and share in public.
 May the gods bless me.
 Opinions and help are welcome, but take in mind I am a designer, and still kinda newbie in the development field. :P

+I not even know how issues work, how someone contribute to Github and nothing else.
+By the way, if you want to reach me, I'll be glad to learn...

+My life resumes to "git add .", "git commit"and "git push".

 ## Things to be included